Screening tests can find or prevent many cases of colon and rectal cancer. They

 recommend routine colon cancer testing for everyone age 50 and older who has a

 normal risk for colon cancer.
-Your doctor may recommend earlier or more frequent testing if you have a higher risk for colorectal cancer.
+Your doctor may recommend getting tested more often or at a younger age if you have a higher risk.
 Talk to your doctor about when you should be tested.

-lower portion of the intestine, which is where most colon cancers grow.
+lower portion of the intestine.
+This is where most colon cancers grow.
 Doctors

-puts a long, flexible viewing tube into your rectum and colon.
+puts a long, flexible tube into your rectum and colon.
 The tube is

 usually linked to a video monitor similar to a TV screen.
 With this test, the